quisquous/cactbot/docs/CactbotCustomization.md

 Verify that your user file is loaded at all.

-The order that the filenames are printed are the order in which they are loaded.
+The order that the filenames are printed is the order in which they are loaded.

 ### Check if your user file has errors